Oichii/DeepPulse-pytorch/README.md

 PyTorch Dataloader and Dataset are prepared to work with sets containing `waveform` information from pulseoximeter.
 Scripts require lists of sequences to train and test the network.
 Sequences should be placed in `<dataset>\<sequence_num>` directory, where `<dataset>` should be set as `root_dir = <dataset>` in training and testing scripts.

+Each image of the sequence should be cropped to only subjects face using `utils\face_crop.py`

 #### HR-CNN
 training script `hr_cnn_train.py` \
 validation script `hr_cnn_valid.py`\